 General / Open (UR) 50% 69%

 This is a major change.
-SC reservation more than doubled (8% to 16.25%) and ST reservation went up by nearly 90% (12% to 22.5%).
+SC reservation more than doubled from 8% to 16.25%.
+ST reservation went up by nearly 90%, from 12% to 22.5%.
 The total vertical reservation now touches the 50% constitutional ceiling.
-General category seats will be significantly fewer in 2026.
-General candidates must plan their choice filling accordingly and not assume 2024 or 2025 cutoff ranks will hold.
+General category seats are significantly fewer in 2026.
+General candidates must not assume 2024 or 2025 closing ranks will hold — expect tighter competition for Open/UR seats.

 Horizontal Reservation (Applicable Across All Vertical Categories)